thequantumturtle/QuantumSpring2022/schedule.md

 You can download all required reading in the [Study materials]({{ site.docsUrl }}) at the faculty website.
 {% endif %}

-There's something that needs to be told.
-Maybe.

 <ol>
 {% assign syllabus = (site.syllabus | sort: "week") %}
 {% for week in syllabus %}